ufcg-lsd/blowout/README.md

 	mvn -e install -Dmaven.test.skip=true

-After installation, you can add and import Blowout to your federated cloud job submitter project.
+After installation, you can add and import Blowout to your job submitter project.

 ## Configuring Blowout
-[See](https://github.com/fogbow/arrebol/blob/master/sched.conf.example) an example of Blowout configuration file.
+[See](https://github.com/fogbow/arrebol/blob/master/sched.conf.example) an example of Blowout configuration file, change it and make your own Blowout configuration file.

 The following properties show all possible Blowout configurations with a brief description of them.

-Change it and make your own Blowout configuration file.

 ### Implementation Plugins